wnateg/alicesrack/src/content/addendum.md

   alt: 'My avatar'
 ---

-Thanks for reading my blog post!
-Feel free to check out my other posts or contact me via the social links in the footer.
+Thanks for reading!
+If you have any thoughts, questions, or feedback, feel free to leave a comment below — I read every one and do my best to reply.